esimov/triangle-app/README.md

 [![Build Status](https://travis-ci.org/esimov/triangle-app.svg?branch=master)](https://travis-ci.org/esimov/triangle-app)

 Triangle is a desktop application built on top of `electron` communicating with a backend image server.
 For this reason you have to make sure Go is installed.
-Then set your `GOPATH`, and make sure `$GOPATH/bin` is on your `PATH`.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/883386/34100521-59d39458-e3eb-11e7-8ee5-21b1da7784da.gif"/>